dhthwy/r/README.md

 # r

+there once was a girl named venus whose body was shaped like a

 steaming pile of mest do you know how thst feels. no. lost life too much pain need moprhinr

 people dying.